isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Landscape-related Services**

-All landscape-related services and nurseries, including non-essential operations, will resume, subject to safe management measures as required by MOM and Nparks.
+All landscape-related services and nurseries, including non-essential operations, will resume, subject to safe management measures as required by MOM and NParks.

-You can refer to nParks website for more information.
+You can refer to NParks website for more information.
 For further clarification, email <a href = "mailto: NParks_Industry@nparks.gov.sg">NParks_Industry@nparks.gov.sg</a>.

 #### **Marine & Offshore (M&O) Sector**